hellohaptik/docs_haptik/docs/bot-builder/basic/user-says-guidelines.md

 >
 >  *Send a note to Platform support if any intent is missing or content needs to be edited.*

 ## **Disambiguation**

-**When do we need Disambiguation?**
+**Why do we need Disambiguation?**

-* When there are two multiple intents in a bot, there’s a good chance of sending the wrong node response to end user.
-Especially, when keyword(s) in these intents are same.
+* When there are multiple intents in a bot, there’s a good chance of sending the wrong node response to end user.
+Especially, when keyword(s) in these intents are same

-* And when bot builders add similar user says on multiple nodes.
-To correct this behaviour and improve end user experience, we use disambiguation.
+* When bot builders add similar user says on multiple nodes.
+To correct this behaviour and improve end user experience, we use disambiguation

 **How Disambiguation works?**